 Earlier, we covered a tutorial a step-by-step tutorial on rooting the OnePlus 8 without using TWRP recovery at all.
 A copy of the stock boot image file for the installed OxygenOS version is required during the process, as shown in that tutorial.

-A stock boot image also plays a very important role when unrooting the phone.
-Generally, Magisk creates a back up of your phone’s stock boot image during the installation process.
 However, there could be a chance that Magisk might not have stored a backup of your stock boot image – (1) because you used a pre-patched boot image provided by another person, or (2) because of a general software error.
 In such a case, the stock boot image could come in really handy for uninstalling Magisk and unrooting the phone completely.

-Flashing the stock boot image is also considered as one of the first steps when debugging and fixing bootloops.
+Flashing the stock boot image is also considered one of the first steps when debugging and fixing bootloops.
 It could help you eliminate the possibility of having a modified boot partition causing a problem.

 Download Stock Boot Images